emsesp/EMS-ESP32/README.md

 ## Building the Circuit

-The EMS circuit is really all credit to the hard work many people have done before me, noticeably Juergen with his ESP8266 [version](https://github.com/susisstrolch/EMS-ESP8266_12-PCB/tree/newmaster/Schematics/EMS-ESP8266-12).
+The EMS circuit is really all credit to the hard work many people have done before me, noticeably *susisstrolch* with his ESP8266 [version](https://github.com/susisstrolch/EMS-ESP8266_12-PCB/tree/newmaster/Schematics/EMS-ESP8266-12).

 I've included a prototype boards you can build yourself on a breadboard.
 One for only Reading values from the Boiler and a second with the inclusion of the Write logic to send commands.